-Shoehorn is an original performance artist who creates music with his feet and dances with his horn.
-Michael Shoehorn Conley has combined organic body rhythms and sophisticated jazz forms and concepts into an entertaining spectacle.
-While specializing in sax and tap dance, he is a multi-instrumentalist, arranger and composer, utilizing a variety of wind and percussion instruments, original poetry and songs and an ear for music from around the world.
+MC Shoehorn is a performance artist who creates music with his feet and dances with his horn.
+Michael "Shoehorn" Conley combines body rhythms and sophisticated jazz forms and concepts into an entertaining spectacle.
+A specialist in sax and tap dance, he is also a multi-instrumentalist, arranger and composer, utilizing a variety of wind and percussion instruments, original material and songbook classics, and music from around the world.
 In addition to his shoes and horn, he uses the Tappercussion(TM) Mark VII e-tap (TM) MIDI instrument to add percussive sounds like drum set,steel drums, sitar and marimba.
 Whether playing as a sideman with performers and performance troupes such as Wanderlust Circus Orchestra, Fools in Paradise marimba band, Baby Gramps, Rhys Thomas, and Leapin' Louie Lichtenstein or playing solo at a country fair, this one man can fill a stage and hold an audience.

-Shoehorn is an original performance artist who creates music with his feet and dances with his horn.
-Michael Shoehorn Conley has combined organic body rhythms and sophisticated jazz forms and concepts into an entertaining spectacle.
-While specializing in sax and tap dance, he is a multi-instrumentalist, arranger and composer, utilizing a variety of wind and percussion instruments, original poetry and songs and an ear for music from around the world.
+MC Shoehorn is a performance artist who creates music with his feet and dances with his horn.
+Michael "Shoehorn" Conley combines body rhythms and sophisticated jazz forms and concepts into an entertaining spectacle.
+While specializing in sax and tap dance, he is a multi-instrumentalist, arranger and composer, utilizing a variety of wind and percussion instruments, classic and original songs, and an ear for music from around the world.

 Shoehorn's Hatband - Shoehorn in a quartet with piano, bass, drums